yangszwei/mainecoon/README.md

 ## Installation

-Before starting, ensure you have configured the build arguments in the `.env` file (refer to the [Configuration](#configuration) section for more details).
+Before starting, ensure you have configured the environment variables as needed.
+See the [Configuration](#configuration) section for more information.

 ### Docker